rmikehodges/go-risky/README.md

 - a workable sidebar view with input filtering and collapsable lists, likely split out capabilities and vulnerabilities.
 -

-06/24 TODO: See if automatic liability calculation is working by linking objects
+06/24 TODO: See if automatic liability calculation is working by linking objects.
+I really need to make a good init script to create a sandbox env with correct object linking so frontend functionality can be tested.

+6/26: Fleshed out liability relation seed script in seed.sql and relevant database changes.
+Got the liability lookup working and calculating each table.
+Need to total everything up by passing the state up to the main component or just roll it all into one.
+Noticed that useEffect isnt always necesary and state is only really necessary for conditional rendering and passing around values.

 ## TODO Testing